-As the manufacturer, SUNRISE MEDICAL,

-declares that this product conforms to the

-Medical Device Regulation (2017/745).
+As the manufacturer, SUNRISE MEDICAL, declares that this product conforms to the Medical Device Regulation (2017/745).

-Sunrise Medical declares that this product fulfils the performance requirements for a "Crash Test" to ISO 7176-19.
+Sunrise Medical declares that this product fulfils the performance requirements for a "Crash Test" to ISO 7176-19:2008.

-A notice to the user and/or patient that any serious incident that has occurred in relation to the device should be reported to the manufacturer and the competent authority of the Member State in which the user and/or patient is established.
+Notice to the user and/or patient: Any serious incident that has occurred in relation to the device should be reported to the manufacturer and the competent authority of the Member State in which the user and/or patient is established.